Jacky1128/Rep-MTL/README.md

 ## Updates
 - [June 26, 2025] 🎉 Our paper has been accepted to ICCV 2025!
-We are currently working on cleaning and re-organizing our codebase.
+We are currently working on cleaning and organizing our codebase.
 Stay tuned for updates!
 Please feel free to open an issue for discussions.

 ## Acknowledgements